 One of the basic principles of Continuous Integration is that a build should be verifiable.
 One should be able to objectively determine whether a particular build is ready to proceed to the next stage of the process, and the most efficient way to do this is by using automated tests.
 Without proper automated testing, you find yourself having to retain many build artifacts and test them manually.

-The benefits of Continuous Integration are closely related to solid testing practices.
+The benefits of Continuous Integration are closely related to solid software testing practices.
 Nowadays, practices like Test-Driven Development are more widely used, resulting in a growing confidence in the results of the automated builds.
 The application is no longer simply compiled and tested, but if the tests pass, it is automatically deployed to an application server for more comprehensive end-to-end tests and performance tests.

 Why Jenkins with Automation Testing?

-Following are some of the key features of Jenkins automated testing which makes the life of an automation tester using automation tools like Selenium, much easier.
+Following are some of the key features of Jenkins automated testing which makes the life of an automation tester using automation testing tools like Selenium, much easier.

 1. Jenkins can schedule tests to run at a specific time.

-Jenkins automated testing comes with an excellent functionality that allows the testers to schedule test cases and run them as per their convenience.
+Jenkins automated testing comes with an excellent functionality that allows the testers to schedule test automation cases and run them as per their convenience.
 This definitely saves the testers’ time and effort significantly.

 2. Jenkins displays test result trends

-Jenkins automation displays test result trends on the project home page.
-The user can clearly see how the tests have been faring over time—test failures from previous builds will also appear as red in the Test Result Trend graph.
+Jenkins automation displays test automation result trends on the project home page.
+The user can clearly see how the Jenkins automation tests have been faring over time—test failures from previous builds will also appear as red in the Test Result Trend graph.
 This provides the user with insights to take appropriate actions.

 3. Jenkins displays a summary of the test results